Slashbunny/gog-galaxy-plugin-downloader/README.md

 Downloads all GOG Galaxy 2.0 Plugins to a directory.
 By default, it uses the list of plugins from this from this repository on Github (`plugins.yaml`).

-If does not modify any directories in the destination folder.
-You should manually delete your existing/old plugins.

-# Basic
+# Basic Usage

 * Download the latest release from the [Releases](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/releases) page.
 * Extract the zip file anywhere on your PC.
-* Double click on `gog-plugins-downloader.exe` to run the plugin to download or update your plugins.
+* Double click on `gog-plugins-downloader.exe` to run the program to download or update your plugins.

 This will only work for Windows.
 If you are using another OS, you will need to follow the Advanced instructions below.

-# Advanced
+# Advanced Usage

 ## Requirements

 Install Python 3 on your OS.
 Clone or [download](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/archive/master.zip), then extract this repository into a directory of your choice.

-## Usage
+## Running the Program

 Open a command line terminal and navigate to the directory where you downloaded or cloned this repository.